 24 Black Seed Oil And Exercise

-Can black seed powder or oil help you lift heaver weights or run faster?
+Can black seed powder or oil help you lift heavier weights or run faster?
 While human studies are lacking, at least 1 lab rat study noted better heart pumping ability and IGF-1 levels.
 What does this mean for runners and bodybuilders?
 I have no idea.
-Lets see what the human research finds.
-Hey grad students, thesis topic :)\
+Let's see what human research finds.
+Hey grad students, thesis topic 🙂

 My thoughts: It can't hurt.
 Nobody can say whether it works or not until better research is performed.